wanglab-upenn/FILER2/INSTALL.md

 ## Query FILER data

+For the next steps, please make sure to use updated FILER config file with the FILER root directory, FILER metadata, FILER schema file locations specified.

-Data querying scripts are available in the *data_querying/* directory of FILER code repository.
+Data querying scripts are available in the *data_querying/* directory of FILER scripts/code repository.
 To execute the commands below please `cd` into the folder with FILER scripts (e.g., `FILER_scripts`).

 ### Find tracks with genomic records overlapping a given genomic region